| |||||||

 largest trout from February thru mid April.

-As the water continues to warm on the McKenzie River into May and June, surface fishing with dry flies and soft hackle patterns becomes more consistent.
+surface fishing with dry flies and soft hackle patterns becomes more

 Whether we are

-guiding you on the McKenzie River, Siletz, Alsea, Willamette,
+guiding you on the

-South Santiam, or Rogue River, we will show you as much or as little as
+we will show you as much or as little as you want about fishing nymphs

-difference: special McKenzie River flies, leader rigs, effective presentations, and detecting
+McKenzie River flies, leader rigs, effective presentations, and detecting

 the subtle strike.
 Our McKenzie River fly fishing guides can teach you this Fine Art, in addition to